vearlen/Getting-and-Cleaning-Data-Assignment/README.md

 * group_by subject and activity and calculate mean

-The feature names used for observations are described in text file, accessible after download here:*'data/UCI HAR Dataset/features_info.txt'* or in CodeBook file.
+The feature names used for observations are described in text file, accessible after download here:*'data/UCI HAR Dataset/features_info.txt'* or in CodeBook.md file.